Boost Your Business with eCards

 2. Maintain open and consistent communication.

-• Take advantage of video conferencing tools.
+• Leveraging hybrid work software, like video conferencing tools.

 3. Recognize your remote employees.

-Since your remote employees will typically not be available to receive in-person feedback or praise, it’s all the more important to build a comprehensive recognition program for your company.
-By standardizing recognition based on established values and priorities, you’ll ensure that every employee gets rewarded for their outstanding work.
+By standardizing recognition based on established company values and priorities, you ensure that every employee gets rewarded for their outstanding work.
 This regular appreciation can go a long way toward retaining remote employees.
+Some popular methods for recognizing your remote employees include eCards, awards, and corporate gifts.

 Companies can improve their remote employee retention by recognizing employees with eCards, awards, and corporate gifts.